Sir Thomas (horse): 1790: five-year-old season

 Sir Thomas had four engagements at Newmarket in the spring of 1790.
 On 19 April he was defeated in a 500 guinea match race against Mr Wentworth's horse Gustavus.
 Three days later he ran in a subscription race over the Round Course which he won by beating the favourite Cardock.
 On 7 May the Prince received a forfeit when Mr Wilson withdrew his horse Seedling from a three-mile match against the Derby winner.
 Sir Thomas's final appearance came on 10 May when he ran in a 50 guinea Sweepstakes "from the end of the Rowley Mile to the end of the Beacon Corse".
 He finished fourth of the five runners behind Mr Dawson's horse Coriander.

 Stud career

 Nothing is recorded of Sir Thomas after his races at Newmarket in the spring of 1790.
 He does not appear in any list of stallions and had no foals recorded in the General Stud Book.

 Pedigree

+Sire Thomas is inbred 4S × 4D to the stallion Godolphin Arabian, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Sir Thomas is inbred 4D × 4D to the stallion Crab, meaning that he appears fourth generation twice on the dam side of his pedigree.